-First, we determine the weights of the securities in the active portfolio.
-The weights we assign to the securities should be proportional to
+Under the Treynor-Black model the first step is to determine the weights of the securities in the active portfolio.
+The weights we assign to the securities should be proportional to:

 - the higher the alpha of the security, the higher the weight we assign to the security,